So you decided to move or go on holiday to Canada and now it’s time to pack?

 But from what I learned I will help you to be as prepared as possible so that you’ll know exactly what to pack and what not to pack!

 Let’s dive into this packing list for Canada!

 Note: this post might contain affiliate links.
-If you buy through these links I earn a small commission (at no cost to you) which helps sustain this blog!
+If you buy through one of these links I earn a small commission (at no cost to you).
 Read more in my Disclosure Policy.

 Absolute essentials when packing for Canada

 Regardless of the seasons, when you move to Canada there are certain essentials you should take care of.
 I’ll list those below!